-In late 2016 the Newport Street Gallery won the prestigious RIBA Stirling Prize for the UK’s best new building.
+In late 2016 the Newport Street Gallery in Vauxhall won the prestigious RIBA Stirling Prize for the UK’s best new building.

 Simon Ayres said: “It’s a bold and confident project and we were delighted that our lime mortars are a permanent part of this fantastic gallery.
 We’re really pleased that the team behind the design have rightly been recognised by the Royal Institute of British Architects for this outstanding public building.”

 Nigel Wright from The Lime Centre, who collaborated with Lime Green on the project, said: “The architects had a clear idea of the colour and texture required for the mortar to the existing brickwork and the brickwork to the new staircases.
 Large scale trials with various pre-blended colours and sand grades were carried out by The Lime Centre and the brick contractors to ensure the required colour was achieved and to ensure the joints were finished to achieve the required texture and profile.”